-8. One hundred HIV vaccines have been successful in animal experiments—100% of them failed to protect humans sufficiently.
+8. About 100 HIV vaccines have been successful in animal experiments—and 100% of them failed to protect humans sufficiently.

-In one case, an HIV vaccine that was shown to be effective in monkeys failed in human clinical trials because it didn’t prevent people from developing AIDS, and some believe that it made them more susceptible to it.
+In one case, an HIV vaccine that was shown to be effective in monkeys failed in human clinical trials because it didn’t prevent humans from developing AIDS.
+Some believe that it actually made them more susceptible to it.
 According to a report in The Independent, one conclusion was that “testing HIV vaccines on monkeys before they are used on humans, does not in fact work.”

 9. Every year in the U.S., NIH blows about 47% of research funding on animal experimentation.

-10. Currently, 52% of U.S. adults oppose the use of animals in scientific research.
+10. A major poll found that 52% of U.S. adults oppose the use of animals in experiments.

-11. Since 2017, PETA has had nearly 150 victories for animals used in experiments.
+11. Since 2017, PETA has achieved nearly 150 victories for animals used in experiments.

-Our victories include helping engineers develop a new ventilator for COVID-19 patients without animal testing, working with the Taiwan Food and Drug Administration to eliminate animal tests for health marketing claims for foods, persuading Suave to go cruelty-free, and getting pharma giant Bristol Myers Squibb and others to ban near-drowning tests.
-PETA’s work to end animal experiments—backed by the support of our more than 6.5 million members and supporters worldwide—is saving countless animals.
+Our victories include helping engineers develop a new ventilator for COVID-19 patients without animal testing, working with the Taiwan Food and Drug Administration to eliminate animal tests for health claims used to market foods, persuading Suave to go cruelty-free, and getting pharmaceutical giant Bristol Myers Squibb and others to ban near-drowning tests.
+PETA entities’ work to end animal experiments—backed by the support of more than 9 million members and supporters worldwide—is saving countless animals.

 In NIH’s most recent five-year plan, the agency stated that “animal models often fail to provide good ways to mimic disease or predict how drugs will work in humans, resulting in much wasted time and money while patients wait for therapies.”
 Animal experiments are not a good indicator of drug responses in humans or any species other than the one being exploited.
 Penicillin is the backbone of human antibiotics, yet it kills guinea pigs!
 Aspirin kills cats and causes birth defects in rats, mice, guinea pigs, dogs, and monkeys, and morphine, a depressant in humans, stimulates goats, cats, and horses.

-All these animal testing statistics can be boiled down to just one: Animal experiments are speciesist—making them unacceptable 100% of the time.
+Statistics aside, animal experiments are speciesist—making them unacceptable 100% of the time.
 They don’t work, and even if they did, they’d still be unacceptable.
-Torturing sensitive beings isn’t OK, even if someone’s pretending it’s for science or medicine—it’s as simple as that.
+Performing experiments without consent and depriving sensitive beings of all that makes life worth living is never OK, even if someone’s pretending it’s for science or medicine—it’s as simple as that.